 You could do this by traveling with a large group and staying in a large space.
 Like three families sharing a large condo or home that can creatively accommodate a larger group.
 Or this can be done by staying in a hostel. (link hostel site) Picture dorm-like setting where you’re renting a bed instead of a room.
 This is a super common way to travel in Europe, and is becoming increasingly popular worldwide.

 This is one of my favorite budget travel tips!
-You can literally get paid to stay at someone else’s house.
+You can literally get paid to stay at someone else’s house or get free accommodations for your vacations.
 There’s one caveat: watching their pet(s) is usually part of the deal.
 Perfect if you love animals.
 Wouldn’t it be nice to get paid to stay?

 More of the Best Budget Travel Tips